canvas-medical/documentation/collections/_api/letter.md

 ## Authentication
 The Letter API uses the existing Canvas OAuth authentication flow, so you can simply post to the existing auth token endpoint /auth/token/

-This endpoint was built as an addition to the note API and uses the user/Note.write scope.
-This scope will not be in OAuth applications that were created prior to the release of the Notes API.
+This endpoint was built as an addition to the Note API and uses the user/Note.write scope.
+This scope will not be in OAuth applications that were created prior to the release of the Note API.
 To get access:

 - Create a new [OAuth application](/api/customer-authentication)
 - Ask Canvas to add the new scopes to an existing OAuth application